 Pharmacy Monge: Metro Line 7 – Place Monge

 Another way to use the Paris public transport system is to purchase Tourist Passes!
 They offer the same services as the Navigo Decouverte for travelling all over Paris but for a specific time frame.
-For the most part, these Tourist Passes are very expensive so we would recommend purchasing a Navigo Decouverte – unless they suit you!
+For the most part, these Tourist Passes are very expensive so we would recommend purchasing a Navigo Pass – unless they suit you!
+Wondering how to use Paris Metro will be an easy one for you now.

-To help you travel around Paris, our INSIDR phone is loaded with the best app to navigate the public transportation system: CITYMAPPER.
+To help you how to use Paris metro and how to travel around Paris, our INSIDR phone is loaded with the best app to navigate the Paris public transportation system: CITYMAPPER.
 We pre-configure it to help you find your way to Paris’ main landmarks and back to your accommodation!
 It will tell you which metro or bus or other mode of transport is best to take, about changing metro lines and even which part of the metro is best to stand on!

 Check out our other INSIDR free guides and INSIDR neighborhood maps !